cgreencode/apps/README.md

 # Contentful apps repository

-This repository contains the source code for most apps on the [marketplace](https://www.contentful.com/marketplace/) and helpful resources to build your own apps for Contentful.
+This repository contains the source code for most apps on the [marketplace](https://www.contentful.com/marketplace/).

 ## Installing an app